 Although you experienced several real losing 10 year periods during this 40 year period, you didn’t lose money in nominal terms during any 10 year period across this rising rate environment.
 In other words, if held to maturity you did quite well in nominal terms even if you lost money in real terms.
 And that’s exactly what we should expect since bonds typically don’t beat the rate of inflation anyhow.

-Of course, historical backtests are unreliable and we shouldn’t let them influence our thinking too much.
+Historical backtests can be unreliable and we shouldn’t let them influence our thinking too much.
 So let’s look at this from a more operational perspective.
 Take, for instance, the case of an individual 5 year US government bond with a face value of $1,000 paying 2% per year.
 If interest rates rise by 1% every year that bond still pays you 2% every year plus you get your principal upon maturity.
 Here’s how the value of that bond looks over the course of your 5 years:

 If you held on for 5 years you didn’t lose money despite the fact that interest rates rose.
 In fact, you lost some principal in the first 2 years and then made up for it as the bond reached maturity.
 This is slightly more complex in the case of a bond fund which is essentially a constant maturity bond, but the same general principles apply.¹ But let’s take a closer look at a constant maturity bond since more and more investors own bond funds these days.